 Belleville Yardmen Arena Expansion & Renovation, Belleville, Ontario

-Architecture49 initially assisted the City of Belleville in preparing a feasibility study on how to expand, renovate and upgrade their existing 1970’s era Yardmen Arena, by increasing the seating capacity and adding new amenities required to operate either an OHL or an AHL professional hockey team.
-During the study phase there were a few prospective owners interested in moving their teams to Belleville which was finally narrowed down to a negotiation with the Ottawa Senators’ who were planning to relocate their AHL affiliate, the Binghampton Senators, closer to Ottawa for the start of the 2017-2018 season.
+The City of Belleville retained Architecture49 to prepare a feasibility study on how to expand, renovate and upgrade their existing 1970’s era Yardmen Arena, by increasing the seating capacity and adding new amenities required to operate either an OHL or an AHL professional hockey team.
+During the study phase there were a few prospective owners interested in moving their teams to Belleville which was finally narrowed down to a negotiation with the Ottawa Senators’ who were planning to relocate their AHL affiliate, the Binghamton Senators, closer to Ottawa for the start of the 2017-2018 season.